harshithabg333/harshithabg333/README.md

 - Designing and maintaining **CI/CD pipelines** for reliable, repeatable deployments.
 - Managing **cloud infrastructure** and container orchestration at scale.
 - Building **Infrastructure as Code** to keep environments consistent and reproducible.
+- Building and testing **REST APIs** for cloud-native applications.
 - Exploring **AI-powered chatbots and agents** using FastAPI, LangChain, and Groq.

 ### 💼 Technical Skills